elrey72011/ParlayPicker/docs/README_ENHANCED.md

 # ParlayDesk AI Enhanced - v10.0 with Historical Data

+> **Update:** This document describes the legacy enhanced build.
+The primary `streamlit_app.py` now embeds all of these capabilities; use this README as a reference for how the merged features work under the hood.

 ## 🚀 What's New

 This enhanced version incorporates **real historical data** from The Odds API to train machine learning models for more accurate predictions.